Basque music: Specialization and diversification

-In Donostia, youths from university gathered together in the mid-90s to rehearse.
+In San Sebastián, youths from university gathered together in the mid-90s to rehearse.
 Yet they were in need of a singer for the band, so they fixed up a casting meeting with Amaia Montero that resulted in the creation of La Oreja de Van Gogh, who after launching album Dile al sol took off boosted by Amaia's mighty voice and catchy soft tunes trimmed with beautiful arrangements.
 New hit songs and albums followed.